whatifif/react-webvr/README.md

 ### Demo
 A demo of this web application is running on a free [See Demo https://react-webvr.herokuapp.com/webvr](https://react-webvr.herokuapp.com/webvr), with very limited resources.

+`Go to WebVR Demo page above ( https://react-webvr.herokuapp.com/webvr )`

 `Click the "Into WebVR" button to enter the WebVR 3D space.`

 `Click the button again to exit the WebVR 3D space and return to 2D page.`

+`Drag your mouse on the screen to see around ( the sky will takes time to load )`

+`Use keyboard 'w' 'a' 's' 'd' to move coffee cup around.`

 ### Project

 This project is to demonstrate the WebVR using aframe and react.

+The WebVR 2D page is intentionally not removed to demonstrate 2D and 3D can coexists.

 This project is inspired by [RSpace/aframe-meetup-example](https://github.com/rspace/aframe-meetup-example).

 This project is modified from [cloudmu/react-redux-starter-kit](https://github.com/cloudmu/react-redux-starter-kit).

 This project can be deployed to Heroku.

 ### Original-Overview